-This 300 Series propeller is a standard, non-aerobatic hydraulically controlled propeller system.
+The standard 330 Series propeller is a non-aerobatic, hydraulically controlled propeller system.
 The hub was designed to be mounted on a Lycoming engine flange with two flush drive lugs (see figures 1 and 2 on page 2-3) Oil pressure is required for high blade pitch (low RPM).
 In the event of engine oil pressure loss or governor failure, the propeller will return to flat pitch and may over-speed which can cause CATASTROPHIC FAILURE.
 If propeller over-speed occurs, the throttle must be retarded immediately to avoid structural propeller failure and damage.